Siemens PLC Data Monitoring via S7 Protocol and Snap7

 In modern industrial automation, reliable communication between PLCs and external systems is essential.
-This article explains in clear terms what the S7 protocol Snap7 means, its characteristics, and how to configure a Siemens PLC for external client connection.
-You’ll learn what S7 protocol does exactly, how Snap7 works, and which PLC types are supported.
-For background information and tools, you can also refer to Remote.
+This article explains what Snap7 is, how the S7 protocol works, and how to configure a Siemens PLC so that an external client can establish a connection.
+You will learn exactly what S7comm does, how Snap7 implements the protocol, and which PLC types are supported — including the correct rack and slot settings for S7-300, S7-400, S7-1200, and S7-1500.

 What is the S7 Protocol Snap7

-The S7 protocol is a communication protocol developed by Siemens for SIMATIC S7 PLCs.
+The S7 protocol (also known as the S7comm protocol) is a communication protocol developed by Siemens for SIMATIC S7 PLCs.
 It runs on top of TCP/IP and typically uses port 102.
-Originally designed for engineering tools like STEP 7 or TIA Portal, it’s also widely used by SCADA systems, MES platforms, and other external applications.
+Originally designed for engineering tools like STEP 7 or TIA Portal, it is also widely used by SCADA systems, MES platforms, and other applications for data monitoring.
 Snap7 implements this protocol open-source, allowing reading and writing without Siemens software.

 What Can You Communicate With